Janet Jackson’s Net Worth To Increase After Split From Ex-Husband Wissam Al Mana As Agreed During Prenup

 A post shared by Janet Jackson (@janetjackson) on

-After having been married twice which both ended in divorce, Janet is said to have the jinx.
-And that jinx strikes again after a friend revealed that the couple had split three months after their child was born.
-The insider told Daily Mail Online, “Sadly, Janet and Wissam have decided that it wasn’t working and to go their separate ways.
+After having been married twice, both ending in divorce, Janet is said to be cursed.
+And that curse reportedly struck again after a friend revealed that the couple had split three months after their child was born.

+The insider told the Daily Mail, “Sadly, Janet and Wissam have decided that it wasn’t working and to go their separate ways.
 They’re both busy people, but determined to be good parents, even if they’re apart.”

-Janet Jackson’s net worth is said to increase after their split and it appears that the mother-of-one will be receiving her payout very soon.
+Janet Jackson’s net worth is said to increase after their split, and it appears that the mother-of-one will be receiving her payout very soon.

-Although their separation is amicable, Michael Jackson’s younger sister will stay in London to care for their baby boy while Wissam will go back and forth between Qatar and New York for business dealings.
+Although their separation is amicable, Michael Jackson’s younger sister will stay in London to care for their baby while Wissam will go back and forth between Qatar and New York for business dealings.
 Despite the friendly split, the source added that one of the reasons why the couple ended their tumultuous relationship was because of Wissam’s “controlling” nature.

-Her husband has been very vocal and demanding from Janet’s choice of clothes down to their child’s upbringing.
-Bring a first-time mom at the age of 50, Janet wants to keep being a hands-on mom to her child; however, multi-millionaire and businessman Wissam, who has a net worth of £800 million, prefers to hire a nanny to take care of his son.
+Her husband has been very vocal and demanding, from Janet’s choice of clothes down to their child’s upbringing.
+Being a first-time mom at the age of 50, Janet wants to keep being a hands-on mom to her child.
+However, multi-millionaire and businessman Wissam, who has a net worth of £800 million, prefers to hire a nanny to take care of his son.

 “Janet thought he had become too controlling during the pregnancy.
 She had already allowed him to dictate her appearance and even the way she performed at concerts.
 It drove her crazy, and she felt she was losing her fan base,” explained the source.

-According to TMZ, a £400 million payout is given to Janet if their marriage broke up after five years as part of their prenuptial agreement.
-And it has been five years already.
-The mother-and-son duo is expected to benefit from the split; yet husband Wissam is worth five times more than the singer.
-It does have significant implications for the couple, and we hope they manage to resolve it.
+According to TMZ, a £400 million payout is given to Janet if their marriage broke up after five years as part of their prenuptial agreement — and it has been five years already.
+The mother and son are expected to benefit from the split, yet husband Wissam is worth five times more than the singer.
+It does have significant implications for the couple, and fans hope they manage to resolve it.

-Nevertheless, Janet’s revamped may be gone for good as fans are hoping she’ll return back to “the Janet they know and love.”
+Nevertheless, Janet’s revamped image might be gone for good, as fans are hoping she’ll return back to “the Janet they know and love.”

 Janet Jackson's #Unbreakable Available April 1 On Double Gatefold Vinyl janetjackson.com/news/all/janet-jacksons-unbreakable-available-april-1-on-double-gatefold-vinyl